There are four key types – or groups – of data that are used for conversion rate optimization (CRO):

 Despite all the click engagement you can see in the heatmap, there is one big missed opportunity when we get to the meat of this page.

-You can see from looking at all the gray circles on Crazy Egg’s Overlay Report that a lot of the clicks on Tommie Copper’s product tiles are “dead” clicks — meaning, people are clicking in areas that aren’t linked to anything.
+You can see from looking at all the gray circles on Crazy Egg’s Overlay Report that a lot of these are “dead” clicks — meaning, people are clicking in areas that aren’t linked to anything.

 Touts, used strategically and thoughtfully, will tend to be more effective than Text or Text alone.